-- 249. The auditor evaluates the disclosures the entity has made in respect of accounting estimates, including assumptions management has made about the future and other major sources of estimation uncertainty that have a significant risk of resulting in a material adjustment to the carrying amount of assets and liabilities in the next financial year.
-This is a requirement of IAS 1, 'Presentation of Financial Statements'.
-The auditor considers the difficult, subjective and complex assumptions made by management and evaluates whether sufficient information is disclosed to enable the users of the financial statements to understand these uncertainties.
+251. The auditor evaluates the disclosures the entity has made in respect of accounting estimates and whether they are reasonable in the context of the applicable financial reporting framework, including how the estimates were developed and that explain the nature, extent and sources of estimation uncertainty.
+For a fair presentation framework, such as IFRS or UK GAAP, the auditor's evaluation includes whether the disclosures achieve a fair presentation or additional disclosures are necessary beyond those specifically required by the framework.
+For example, the auditor considers the difficult, subjective and complex assumptions made by management and evaluates whether sufficient information is disclosed to enable the users of the financial statements to understand these uncertainties.
 The auditor considers factors such as the nature of the assumption, the sensitivity of the carrying amount to that assumption, range of reasonably possible outcomes and any explanations as to changes in these assumptions.
-Examples of these critical accounting estimates typically include the fair valuation of financial instruments, allowances for loan impairments and other credit risk provisions, goodwill, intangible assets, pensions and retirement benefits and deferred taxation. - 250.
-ISA (UK) 540 requires that the auditor's procedures address whether, in the context of the applicable financial reporting framework, management has taken appropriate steps to understand and address estimation uncertainty by selecting an appropriate point estimate and by developing related disclosures about estimation uncertainty.
-In banks and building societies the level of estimation uncertainty associated with some accounting estimates may be significant, often exceeding the level of audit materiality.
+Examples of these critical accounting estimates typically include the fair valuation of financial instruments, allowances for loan impairments and other credit risk provisions, goodwill, intangible assets, pensions and retirement benefits and deferred taxation.